-The ADP3191/ADP3191A use a fixed-frequency control architecture.
+The ADP3194 uses a fixed-frequency control architecture.
 The frequency is set by an external timing resistor (R_T).
 The clock frequency and the number of phases determine the switching frequency per phase, which relates directly to switching losses and the sizes of the inductors and/or the input and output capacitors.
-With n=4 for four phases, a clock frequency of 1.32 MHz sets the switching frequency (f{SW}) of each phase to 330 kHz, which represents a practical trade-off between the switching losses and the sizes of the output filter components.
-Figure 3 shows that to achieve 1.32 MHz oscillator frequency, the correct value for R_T is 130 k Ω .
-Alternatively, the value for R_T can be calculated using where 4.7 pF and 31 k Ω are internal IC component values.
+With n = 4 for four phases, a clock frequency of 4 MHz sets the switching frequency (f{SW}) of each phase to 1 MHz, which represents a practical trade-off between the switching losses and the sizes of the output filter components.
+Figure 3 shows that to achieve where 4.6 pF and 79 k Ω are internal IC component values.
 For good initial accuracy and frequency stability, a 1% resistor is recommended.